kevindmadden/ArrayListUnit/src/s02_IntroToArrayList/ArrayList_vs_Array.md

 <table>
 <tr><th>Array</th><th>ArrayList</th></tr>
 <tr><td>For a normal array, you would need to make a brand new array that has one less element and then copy the values over manually.
 This is because once you set the length of a normal array, you aren't able to change the length.</td>
 <td>For ArrayList, it is considerably easier to remove elements because you can change the length of an ArrayList on the fly.
-To remove the element at index 1 of an ArrayList with three elements, all you have to do is call...</td>
+To remove the element at index 1 of an ArrayList, you only need to call the below line of code.
+Once called, the element at index 1 is deleted, and the ArrayList shrinks to have only two elements.</td>
 </tr>

 <tr>